-How to Decorate a Room Using My Proven 3-Step Process
+How to Decorate a Room: My Proven Process Explained

 When you work with a designer to make over your home, you know what their vibe is, so you know if you gel with them or not.
 You want to be able to grasp how they would make over your space, and how they’d approach spending your money.

 I’m going to share my overarching concept on how to decorate a room properly with you below.
 It’s how I approach any room design, regardless of style or budget.
 Because I reckon if you adopt this approach at your place, you’ll be able to pull off your own amazing space without even having to call me in to help (but do feel free to do that here if you need to!).

 PS all images in this post come via my friends at Globewest.